Do Good; Learn Well

 - Draw on their community experiences to help explain and expand on course readings and lectures

-Reflection is the heart of service-learning; through it, students connect course work with real life.
+Reflection is the heart of applied or service-learning; through it, students connect course work with real life.
 In this way, they

 - Develop a better understanding of the course’s importance